Why Small Businesses Are the Primary Target

 The Small Business Threat Reality in 2026

-The assumption that attackers focus exclusively on large enterprises is outdated and dangerous.
 Modern threat actors — from ransomware-as-a-service (RaaS) operations to financially motivated cybercriminal groups — increasingly target small and midsize businesses precisely because defenses are weaker and incident response capacity is minimal.
+The assumption that attackers focus exclusively on large enterprises is both outdated and dangerous.

-According to the Verizon 2024 Data Breach Investigations Report, 68% of breaches involve the human element — through phishing, stolen credentials, or social engineering — attack vectors that hit small businesses disproportionately hard because employees receive less security training and have fewer technical controls to back them up.
+According to the Verizon 2024 Data Breach Investigations Report, 68% of breaches involve the human element — through phishing, stolen credentials, or social engineering.
+These attack vectors hit small businesses disproportionately hard because employees receive less security training and have fewer technical controls in place.
+Understanding how phishing attacks work is foundational to understanding why endpoint protection alone is insufficient.

-What makes this particularly dangerous for small businesses is dwell time — the gap between initial compromise and detection.
-Without continuous monitoring, the average breach goes undetected for months.
+What makes this especially dangerous for small businesses is dwell time — the gap between initial compromise and detection.
+Without continuous monitoring, attacks can go undetected for months.
 Managed endpoint security for small business shrinks that window dramatically by monitoring behavioral indicators across every device in real time, catching the attack chain before it reaches its final stage rather than after the damage is done.

 What Managed Endpoint Security Actually Includes

 The term gets used loosely across the industry, so precision matters when evaluating vendors.
-A true managed endpoint security for small business service typically bundles three distinct layers of capability:
+A true managed endpoint security service for small business bundles three distinct layers of capability:

 EDR software deployed on every endpoint — lightweight agents that record process execution, file changes, network connections, and registry modifications in real time, creating a detailed behavioral record that enables both detection and post-incident forensic investigation.